openhab/openhab-addons/bundles/org.openhab.binding.meteoalerte/README.md

 ## Discovery

-Once a bridge with the api Key has been created, appropriate departments can be auto discovered based on system location.
+Once a bridge with the API key has been created, appropriate departments can be auto discovered based on system location.

 ## Binding Configuration